 These Institutions spend many millions of pounds annually on a wide range of goods and services.
-Consortium objectives are to ensure that these institutions buy the most appropriate products in the most cost effective manner, that all information about present supply arrangements with suppliers is fully disseminated throughout member institutions, and that the best use is made of the funds available.
-The public bodies which provide NWUPC funding are increasingly requiring proof of the cost effective use of these resources, a viewpoint which all professional purchasing staff within the group fully endorse.
+Consortium objectives are to ensure that these institutions buy the most appropriate products in the most cost-effective manner, that all information about present supply arrangements with suppliers is fully disseminated throughout member institutions, and that the best use is made of the funds available.
+The public bodies which provide NWUPC funding are increasingly requiring proof of the cost-effective use of these resources, a viewpoint which all professional purchasing staff within the group fully endorse.

-NWUPC and its member institutions have worked together to put in place approaching100 separate tendered contracts influencing an approximate annual expenditure of £30,000,000 covering the following ranges of products and services:
+NWUPC and its member institutions have worked together to put in place over 100 separate tendered contracts covering the following ranges of products and services:

-- (a) Heads of Procurement
+- a) Heads of Procurement

-- (b) Audio Visual
+b) Audio Visual

-- (c) Catering;
+c) Catering;

-- (d) Computer;
+d) Computer;

-- (e) Domestic Supplies & Services;
+e) Domestic Supplies & Services;

-- (f) Furniture & Soft Furnishings;
+f) Furniture & Soft Furnishings;

-- (g) Laboratory;
+g) Laboratory;

-- (h) Estates;
+h) Estates;

-- (i) Stationery & Office Equipment;
+i) Stationery & Office Equipment;

-- (j) Telecommunications.
+- j) Telecommunications.